UMR-CNRS-7267/Metacongo_Paper/README.md

 # Prerequisites
-To reproduce these analyses we need the following tools installed in your local machine (Linux) (For our side we used : CentOS Linux release 7.5.1804 (Core) Maipo) ....
+To reproduce these analyses you need the following tools installed in your local machine (Linux) (For our side we used : CentOS Linux release 7.5.1804 (Core) Maipo) ....

 # Tools and scripts